Data Layout Formats

 (..., N, D, H, W, C)->pad->(..., N1 * N0, D, H, W, C1 * C0)->reshape->(..., N1, N0, D, H, W, C1, C0)->transpose->(D, C1, H, W, N1, N0, C0)->reshape->(..., D * C1 * H * W, N1, N0, C0)

-• For data types with 4-bit width: C0 = 64, N0 = 16;
+• For a data type with 4-bit width, C0 = 64 and N0 = 16.

-• For data types with 8-bit width: C0 = 32, N0 = 16;
+• For a data type with 8-bit width, C0 = 32 and N0 = 16.

-Input an NDHWC tensor with shape (48, 2, 2, 2, 32).
+Input a tensor in NDHWC format with shape (48, 2, 2, 2, 32).

 After the conversion, the FRACTAL_Z_3D format is as follows:

-ND-> The following figure shows the ND_ALIGN transformation process.
-Assume that the data type of the matrix multiplication result matrix C is int32_t and is output to VECOUT.
-The original matrix is not 32-byte aligned in the N direction.
-After ND_ALIGN is set, 0s are added to the end of the matrix, align it to 32 bytes.
+The following figure shows how ND is transformed to ND_ALIGN.
+Assume that the result matrix C has data type int32_t and is output to VECOUT.
+If the original matrix is not 32-byte aligned in the N direction, ND_ALIGN adds zeros to the end of the matrix to ensure 32-byte alignment.

-Figure 2 Input matrix A in vector format in the GEMV scenario
+Figure 2 Input matrix A in VECTOR format in the GEMV scenario